About Capitol Hill

 Union Station is the D.C. hub for Amtrak trains, VRE and the Mark trains for commuters and travelers alike.
 Public buses service the neighborhood as well.
 Metro and bus information can be found at www.wmata.com.
 Train/Union Station information can be found at www.unionstationdc.com.

 Zipcar is a great alternative for those of you who do not have a car, but need one on occasion.
 More info can be found at www.zipcar.com.
-Our tenants at 121 12th Street have access to two cars on-site and all of our tenants receive free driving credit when signing up.
+Our tenants at 121 12th Street have access to two cars on-site and all of our tenants receive a discount when signing up.
 Zipcar also has pickup trucks available for moving furniture into your new apartment.

 The city now has ample Cars2Go, electric scooters (Bird, etc.), and electric bikes scattered around the streets for short rentals.